agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ### 📝 Multiple Storages
 Sometimes we may store Collections in different Storages.
 For example, _Collection A_ should be stored in _Storage B_, and _Collection B_ should be stored in _Storage A_.
-Therefore, we can use `storageKeys` to define in which specific Storage the Collection `value` should be persisted.
+Then, we can define with `storageKeys` in which specific Storage the Collection `value` should be persisted.
 ```ts {2}
 MY_COLLECTION.persist({
   storageKeys: ["myCustomStorage"]
 });
 ```
-By default, it will be stored in the `default` Storage.
+By default, the Collection will be stored in the `default` Storage.
 ```ts
 App.storages.config.defaultStorageKey; // Returns key of current default Storage
 ```

 ### 📭 Props